Skip to main content

 Transactions and phases

-As was described in the TVM overview, transaction execution consists of a few phases.
+As described in the TVM overview, transaction execution consists of a few phases.
 During those phases, the corresponding fees may be deducted.
 There is a high-level fees overview.

 Storage fee